 Whether you’re looking for an alternative to your regular Thanksgiving menu or are in search of a great dinner party menu, this roasted cornish hen recipe will absolutely deliver.

-A few simple steps like brining, flipping the hens while roasting, roasting at two different temperature and slathering with an herb butter, results in the most juicy and tender chicken meat you can imagine.
+I tested this recipe out several different ways using my roast chicken and turkey methods to make sure these smaller hens were prepared perfectly every time.
+I found that a few simple steps like brining, flipping the birds while roasting, roasting at two different temperature and slathering with an herb butter, results in the most juicy and tender chicken meat you can imagine.

-To ensure each cornish hen is essentially a meal-all-in-one, we like to stuff the hens with a simple yet delicious wild rice stuffing.
+To ensure each cornish hen is essentially a meal-all-in-one, we like to stuff the small chickens with a simple yet delicious wild rice stuffing.
 It’s savory and herby with pops of sweetness from dried cranberries.
 Pour a glass of wine and dinner is done!

 One other thing to note: each step of this recipe takes a bit of time (brining and roasting).
 But keep in mind these minutes are largely hands-off.